Land Park, Sacramento, California

 Land Park is a neighborhood in the city of Sacramento.
 Land Park consists of mainly single-family dwellings in the area between Interstate 5 to the west, Broadway to the north, Sutterville Road to the south and Freeport Blvd to the east.
 William Land Park is its namesake, a major city park south of Highway 50 and east of Interstate 5 in South Sacramento.
-It also contains the Sacramento Zoo along with the popular children's theme parks Funderland and Fairy Tale Town.
-In addition, Land Park is the home to the popular Vic's Ice Cream, Masullo Pizza, Tower Cafe, and Tower Theater.
-Katie Valenzuela is the city councilmember for District 4, which includes the entire Land Park area.
+The neighborhood is located within Sacramento City Council District 4, which has been represented by Phil Pluckebaum since 2024.